Car insurance in Switzerland is mandatory for drivers. This guide takes you through what’s available and how to take out the right policy.

 - Firstly, try to resolve the issue with the company itself.
 Each company should have a complaints department and a complaints procedure that should be available on its website or in an information pack sent out when you sign up.

 - If this doesn’t resolve the situation, you can contact one of the Swiss ombudsman services.
-You can find contact details for financial services and insurance ombudsmen on Swiss Authorities Online.
+You can find contact details for financial services and insurance ombudsmen through the Ombudsman of Private Insurance and of Suva.

 The Federal Consumer Affairs Bureau (FCAB) has additional information on consumer rights in Switzerland.